top of page

 04. Simplify your checkout flow

-The average abandoned cart rate for eCommerce merchants stands at a whopping 70.19%.
-While abandoned carts are an inevitable part of selling online, you can reduce them by simplifying your checkout flow and removing friction.
+The average abandoned cart rate in eCommerce stands at a whopping 70.19%.
+While abandoned shopping carts are an inevitable part of selling online, you can reduce them by simplifying your checkout flow and removing any friction.

 The only way to decrease abandonment is to understand why it happens.
-According to a meta-analysis of 49 eCommerce studies, cart abandonment is often a result of one of these events:
+According to a meta-analysis of 49 studies by Baymard Institute, cart abandonment is often a result of one of these events:

-• Added costs (47%): When taxes, shipping and fees end up increasing the order total unexpectedly, many customers tend to ditch their carts.
+• Extra costs are too high (48%): When taxes, shipping and fees end up increasing the order total unexpectedly, many customers tend to ditch their carts.
 Solve this problem by incorporating fees into your product pricing or offering free shipping for orders over a certain amount.
-The latter technique has the added benefit of encouraging customers to buy more than they had initially intended.
+The latter technique has the added benefit of encouraging customers to buy more than they may have initially intended.

-• Account creation requirement (25%): If your website makes people create an account to proceed with checkout, you could be adding unnecessary friction to the transaction.
-Offer a guest checkout option to help new customers breeze through this step, then let them create an account to keep track of their purchases after they’ve checked out.
+• The site required a new account (26%): If your website makes people create an account to proceed with checkout, you could be adding unnecessary friction to the transaction.
+Offer a guest checkout option to help new customers breeze through this step, then let them create an account to keep track of their purchases or access special promos after they’ve checked out.

-• Slow delivery (24%): When shoppers encounter extended delivery windows or uncertain arrival dates, they may opt to look elsewhere for quicker solutions.
+• Delivery was too slow (23%): When shoppers encounter extended delivery windows or uncertain arrival dates, they may opt to look elsewhere for quicker solutions.
 To mitigate this, offer expedited shipping at a higher cost or offer free shipping after a certain threshold to give them a reason to be patient.
 Wix users can also use the ShipStation integration to help streamline the fulfillment process.

-• Security concerns (19%): After seeing countless consumer data breaches in the news, customers may be hesitant to input their financial information on smaller business websites.
+• Didn’t trust the site with credit card information (25%): After seeing countless consumer data breaches in the news, customers may be hesitant to input their financial information on smaller business websites.
 Alleviate these concerns by offering alternative payment options, like PayPal or Google Pay, which hide payment information from merchants.
 If you use Wix Payments, you can let customers know that they’re protected by PCI Compliance, the highest marker of eCommerce website security.

-• Long checkout process (18%): Even customers who make it through lengthy checkout processes will likely feel agitated, so streamlining it is just as much a matter of user experience (UX) as it is about lowering your abandoned cart rate.
-Do your best to simplify form fields and condense the process to fit on a single page.
-Offering express payment methods like those mentioned in the last bullet can also help.
+• Checkout process was too long or complicated (22%): Even customers who make it through lengthy checkout processes will likely feel agitated, so streamlining it is just as much a matter of user experience as it is about lowering your abandoned cart rate.
+Do your best to simplify form fields and condense the process to fit on a single page (Wix checkout customizations can be useful on this front).
+Offer express payment methods like those mentioned in the last bullet.

-• Hidden total cost (17%): Customers want to know the total amount they’ll need to spend on shipping, fees and taxes before they enter all their information.
+• Total cost was hidden (21%): Customers want to know the total amount they’ll need to spend on shipping, fees and taxes before they enter all their information.
 Be transparent by displaying any extra costs as early as possible in the checkout process.

 05. Test pricing strategies